crosstheages/public-data/patch-notes.md

   - Opponent card placement is now animated.
   - Combo cards grade A or S will now show the cinematic of the character its arkhome is from.
   - Game window will now be put in foreground if you are in the queue and are matched.

+## 0.17.6985 Patch

+`2023-10-25 06:00 UTC`

+### Changes

+- Mantris season
+  - Season 2: Mantris is here!
+You will be able to open your presale packs on `2023-10-25 16:00 UTC`.
+This season will feature up to 225 cards with 165 available right away.
+  - The first series of Mantris cards will be available in the shop on `2023-10-25 18:00 UTC` to give you some time to open your presale packs.
+This pack contains 10 cards with a chance to obtain the first Mythic card: Hassan!
+A new pack will be available each month featuring a new Mythic card.
+This series will be available until `2023-11-22 18:00 UTC`.
+Pity system is as before except it now requires 5 times less packs to reach the end of the stock per mythic series.
+  - New packs have been added as rewards for daily & weekly missions and for duel wins.
+Those packs contain only the cards first released in the shop.
+It means those packs can contain Static cards up to Mythic rarities!
+You will be able to open them starting from `2023-10-25 18:00 UTC`.
+  - New daily, weekly and general missions have been added with objectives that validate with Mantris cards.
+It has also been made clearer from which game mode each mission validates.
+- Rewards
+  - Trisel base gain per win has been increased from 35 to 100.
+Daily limit has been increased from 500 to 1500.
+  - Trisel gains are no longer available in Adventure and Missions and have been replaced by cards or card shards.
+It will partially come back with new relics in a future update.
+- Shop
+  - The Arkhante series will be removed from the shop at `2023-10-25 16:00 UTC` to make room for the Mantris series!
+The display is meant for Mantris packs so you will have to scroll a little bit for Arkhante chests.
+- Account
+  - Verifying your account is now mandatory in order to interact with the blockchain.
+  - We previously announced the minimum amount of CTA tokens to interact will be raised to 100, this has been postponed following account merge as cap will be modified.
+More on this during the November update.
+- Collection
+  - Types of cards have been renamed to allow for better communication:
+    - Eternal cards (cards you gained from playing the game) are now Static cards.
+Those cards cannot be minted and thus traded.
+    - Digital cards (cards you obtained from opening chests from the shop) are now Flex cards.
+    - NFT cards (cards that have been minted) are now Eternal cards.
+  - Arkhante and Mantris default card back have been updated/added.
+  - You can now see every card from the game in a loading screen including their combo variation.
+- Play
+  - New animations have been added in duels for Special Abilities.
+- Heptagram
+  - The heptagram has been revamped to welcome Mantris.
+Keep in mind it will be updated early next year following gameplay changes after the Heroes Legacy tournament.

 ## 0.16.6789 Patch